khelz424/Spotify-Project/README.md

   ![Calendar](https://github.com/khelz424/Spotify-Project/assets/141655852/81dac18d-0e7b-4e4d-82f4-727fa0c8e522)

-  4. Merged queries to create a new id column for the track_album_name 4.1.
-Created a table called Albums
-  4.2.
-Copied the track_album_name column
-  4.3.
-Clicked on add column and then clicked on index column starting from 1 4.4.
-Clicked on merge query to merge the spotify_songs and Albums table based off the track_album_name column as it is a common column in both tables
-  4.5.
-In the spotify_songs table I expanded the Albums column and only selected the track_album_name_new_id column to be displayed
+  4. Merged queries to create a new id column for the track_album_name.
+I firstly created a table called Albums, secondly;copied the track_album_name column, thirdly; clicked on add column and then clicked on index column starting from 1, furthermore; clicked on merge query to merge the spotify_songs and Albums table based off the track_album_name column as it is a common column in both tables, lastly; in the spotify_songs table I expanded the Albums column and only selected the track_album_name_new_id column to be displayed.

      Snapshot: